GPT-SW3: An Autoregressive Language Model for the Nordic Languages: Instruction finetuning

 For the OIG data, we selected high-quality subsets, which encompassed a wide range of topics and dialog styles.
 The datasets selected were abstract infill, HC3 human, SODA dialog, CHIP2, image prompts instructions, SQLv1, conversation FinQA, MathQA FLANv2 Kojma COT, SQLv2, CUAD, NI, SQuAD v2, essays, OpenAI Summarize TLDR, SQuAD v2 more negative, grade school math instructions, Rallio SODA upgraded 2,048, and unnatural instructions.
 The rest of the datasets from OIG were discarded, leaving us with a considerably smaller data set than the original OIG.

 We formatted the instruction data into a unified turn-based format, where an initial user query is followed by an assistant response, which in turn is (potentially) followed by a follow up user query, and so on.
-This turn-based query-response format was formatted in two ways: \begin{itemize} \item An unrolled format, where the query-response-query-turns are simply delimited by double newlines: \begin{small}
+This turn-based query-response format was formatted in two ways\footnote{This means that each conversation occurs twice in the final training data, once as chat and once in the unrolled format.}: \begin{itemize} \item An unrolled format, where the query-response-query-turns are simply delimited by double newlines: \begin{small}

-\end{small} \item An explicit chat format inspired by the chatml format\footnote{\url{https://github.com/openai/openai-python/blob/main/chatml.md}}: \begin{small}
+\end{small} \item An explicit chat format inspired by the chatml format:\footnote{\url{github.com/openai/openai-python/blob/main/chatml.md}} \begin{small}

 \end{small} Where \verb|<eos>| is the special document-delimiter token used during pretraining, and \verb|<bos>| is a special turn-delimiter token only used during instruction-finetuning. \end{itemize}